Data Augmentation for Supervised Graph Outlier Detection via Latent Diffusion Models: Description of Datasets

-We use five diverse datasets from GADBench.
-Weibo, Elliptic, Tolokers, and Questions are homogeneous static graphs with only one type of edge.
-DGraph is a heterogeneous temporal graph with different types of edges.
-The graphs vary in scale, ranging from thousands of nodes to millions of nodes.
-Table \ref{tab:data} provides the statistics of the datasets.
-In the table, \#Nodes stands for the number of nodes, and \#Edges stands for the number of edges. \#Feat. denotes the raw feature dimension, i.e., the number of node attributes.
+This section describes the datasets used in the experiments.
+Table~\ref{tab:data} provides the statistics of the datasets.
+In the table, \#Nodes stands for the number of nodes, and \#Edges stands for the number of edges. \#Feature denotes the raw feature dimension, i.e., the number of node attributes.
 The Outlier column represents the outlier ratio in the label, indicating the extent of class imbalance.
-The detailed descriptions for each dataset are as follows:
+The detailed descriptions for each dataset used in the experiments are as follows:

 \textbf{Weibo} \cite{zhao2020error}: This dataset involves a graph delineating the associations between users and their corresponding hashtags from the Tecent-Weibo platform, consisting of 8,405 users and a collection of 61,964 hashtags.
 Activities within this dataset are regarded as suspicious (i.e., outliers) if they consist of a pair of posts occurring within narrowly defined temporal intervals (e.g., 60 seconds).
 Users engaging in at least five incidents of such behavior are classified under the suspicious category, in contrast to the remainder designated as benign.
 Following this classification criterion, the dataset contains 868 users identified as suspicious and 7,537 as benign.
 The primary feature vector includes geolocation data for each micro-blog entry and a representation utilizing the bag-of-words model.